bitlogik/uniblow/docs/LinuxRunBin.md

 Before to run Uniblow, you have to set the binary to be run, like tell Linux this is indeed an executable binary.

 In the GUI, with a file explorer like Files, Nautilus or Nemo : right-click on the Uniblow file, select Properties.
-Then In the Permissions tab, tick the checkbox *Allow executing file as program* for the Execute option.
+Then in the Permissions tab, tick the checkbox *Allow executing file as program* for the Execute option.
 Then close the properties window.

 OR within the terminal :
 ```